OrzGeeker/OrzMC/README.md

 $ orzmc -s
 ```

-The pure official server deploy directory located in the path: `~/.minecraft/deploy/`

 ### you can specify the initial memory and max memory alloced for the jvm with options `-s` and `-x` to run the minecraft server

 ```bash